CouncilDataProject/cdptools_v2/docs/system_design.md

 configuration files that dictate which modules to use and any extra arguments needed to be passed to them then allow the entire pipeline to run.

+---
 ## Why not Airflow
-Circling back to the original intent of these tools: CDP aims to be high modular, and still reusable by nearly every city.
+Circling back to the original intent of these tools: CDP aims to be highly modular and still reusable by many cities.
 However, if individuals who want to see data for their own city council can't set up Airflow, and don't have a computation cluster to support it's operations, then what is the point of making the system modular?
 So yes, while many CDP operations could be very efficiently handled by Airflow, ease of use is also a factor and until we dedicate time to wrapping all the processes and pipelines in as easy to use configuration files tailored for Airflow, this is the format we are going with for now.
 Contributions welcome on that front though.

 ---
 Now go make transparency research happen.